 Scouting dues follow a calendar year of January-December.
 The Cub Scouting program traditionally follows the school year calendar, with most new Cub Scouts registering in August.

-With the Pack t-shirt and handbook, the Scout will be ready for their first den meeting on day one.
+Once dues are paid, each Scout will receive their Pack t-shirt and rank handbook.
+With this, the Scout will be ready for their first den meeting on day one.

 Other Expenses & Fundraising